Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success (second edition)

 Looking for Translations?

-The writing workbook has been translated into three languages so far–Spanish, simplified Chinese, and traditional Chinese:
+The first edition of the writing workbook was translated into three languages; new translations will be coming for the second edition so far–Spanish, simplified Chinese, and traditional Chinese:

 Want to Teach with It?

 Many use the writing workbook to teach courses and workshops for graduate students and faculty.
 If you would like to learn more about how to do this, see How to Teach a Journal Article Writing Class.
 There, you will find a form to fill out to request a syllabus.

 “Top 10 List of the Best Books to Help you Get in and Stay in Graduate School”